Abhinay8506/Apparel-Recycle-fullstack/README.md

-# CirclePE Front-end Assignment
+# Apparel MVP Assignment

-Welcome to the CirclePE Assignment repository!
+Welcome to the Assignment repository!

-This project involves the implementation of various features for the circlepe platform, including home rental examples , payment checkout options.
+This project involves the implementation of various features for the apparel categorisation and recommendation based on the inputs.
 The goal is to create a seamless and efficient user experience while ensuring robust backend support.

 ## Table of Contents